A Caribbean Mystery: Television

 A 1983 US TV movie adaptation starred Helen Hayes as Miss Marple and Barnard Hughes as Mr Rafiel.
-The New York Times says that Miss Marple has "a carload of suspects" to figure out why her friend was killed, in this film that first aired 22 October 1983.
-The screenplay was credited to Sue Grafton, later a mystery writer, and Steve Humphrey.
-The production was shot in California.
+The New York Times said that Miss Marple has "a carload of suspects" to figure out why her friend was killed, in this film that first aired on 22 October 1983.

 A BBC TV adaptation starring Joan Hickson was shown in 1989 as part of the series Agatha Christie's Miss Marple, with Donald Pleasence co-starring as Mr Rafiel.
-Changes were made from the novel: the Prescotts and Señora de Caspearo were omitted, Miss Marple holidayed on Barbados rather than the fictional island of "St Honoré", and the blood pressure medication Serenite was renamed Tetrawolfide.

-The 1989 production was filmed in the Caribbean, as of 2017 the only adaptation to be; specifically, it was shot on location on the island of Barbados.
-The production occurred and was aired after the production of Nemesis (1987), where the part of Jason Rafiel was portrayed by Frank Gatliff.
-The order of their airing led to some viewer confusion, as Rafiel has died by the time the latter story commences.
-When this work was digitally restored in the mid-2010s, a number of additional and extended scenes were revealed that were not present in the original broadcast cut of the episode.

-In 2013, the book was adapted for the sixth series of ITV's Agatha Christie's Marple, starring Julia McKenzie as Miss Marple and co-starring Antony Sher as Jason Rafiel, Oliver Ford Davies as Major Palgrave, Hermione Norris as Evelyn Hillingdon and Robert Webb and Charity Wakefield as the Kendalls.
-The characters are much the same as in the novel, and the location is the same.
-At the end, Tim tries to shoot Molly rather than poison her, but the gun's bullets have been replaced with blanks.
-This 2013 version was filmed in Cape Town.
+In 2013, the book was adapted for the sixth series of ITV's Agatha Christie's Marple, starring Julia McKenzie as Miss Marple, Antony Sher as Jason Rafiel, Oliver Ford Davies as Major Palgrave, Hermione Norris as Evelyn Hillingdon and Robert Webb and Charity Wakefield as the Kendalls.